Medicare and mental health coverage — what's available for depression and dementia

 My father started medication.
 He started therapy.
 Within six weeks, he was calling us again.
 Within three months, he was going out, eating better, talking about the future.
 He said he felt like himself again.

 What shocked me most was that Medicare covered it.
 His psychiatrist visits were covered.
 His medication was covered.
 His therapy was covered.
+According to KFF, nearly one in four Medicare beneficiaries reported symptoms of depression in recent surveys, yet many never receive treatment because they don't realize it's available or covered.
 Depression in an older adult is not a weakness or a character flaw.
 It's a medical condition, and Medicare covers its treatment.

 Mental Health Coverage Under Original Medicare